Truffled Orzo Pasta

 • White Wine: Use a dry white wine such as Sauvignon Blanc, Pinot Grigio, or Chardonnay.
 The wine adds acidity and depth to the dish but can be omitted if preferred.

-• Vegetable Stock: Use a good-quality vegetable stock for the best depth of flavor.
+• Chicken Stock: Use a good-quality chicken stock for the best depth of flavor.
 Homemade stock or a high-quality store-bought version with minimal additives works best.
-For a richer, more savory taste, chicken stock can be used instead.

 • Heavy Cream: Use a cream with 35%–40% fat to achieve the proper richness and texture.
 For a lower-fat alternative, you can use half-and-half.
 However, this will create a less rich sauce and may require a longer simmering time.